Our Services

 Published on: 2/24/2026

-Morning congestion is often due to dry indoor air; a properly cleaned humidifier that keeps humidity between 30% and 50% restores airway moisture, helps cilia clear irritants, thins mucus, and can improve sleep.
+Quick answer: Morning congestion is most often caused by dry indoor air.
+Using a clean humidifier to maintain indoor humidity between 30%–50% restores airway moisture, helps cilia clear irritants, thins mucus, and can improve sleep quality.

 But while a humidifier can help ease symptoms, it's important to understand why you're waking up congested and when you should consider medical evaluation.